octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 There is a slight difference with this entrypoint function: it has to return an operation.
-As a result, the list of operations won't be empty, and will be filled with one operation from within the function block.
+As a result, the list of operations won't be empty and will be filled with one operation from within the function block.

 The usual checks have to be implemented: